 Steve started his rowing career in Wisconsin at the Milwaukee Rowing Club, where he and his high school friends started up a junior program that traveled locally and gave them all a taste for the sport.
 From there, he rowed at Colby College and was a NESCAC all-academic honoree for two out of his four years.
 After college, he moved to the historic Boathouse Row of Philadelphia to continue his pursuit of rowing with aims of making the National Team.
 After a few years in pairs and fours, Steve finally made the full-time switch to sculling in 2008.
 In his first year of sculling, he finished fourth at Olympic Trials in the single.
 Subsequent years brought Steve to many different clubs and coaches as he attempted to climb the sculling ranks: Penn AC, GMS, Potomac, the Olympic Training Center in Chula Vista, and the National Team Training Center in Princeton.
 In 2012, he raced to a second place finish in the double at the 2012 Olympic Trials.
 From here, Steve arrived at Craftsbury as a member of the Green Racing Project where he has since earned consecutive berths on the National Team as the US Men's Single in 2013 and a member of the US Men's Quad in 2014.
 In addition to training with GRP, Steve coaches regularly with Craftsbury's Community Rowing.

 Julia began rowing as a walk-on athlete at Oregon State University in the fall of 2000.
-She went on to train with the U.S. National team from 2002-2007, and took up sculling in 2004.
-Julia has coached both sweep and sculling at the Hun School of Princeton, OSU, UCSD, and is currently the assistant women's coach at UC Davis.
+She went on to train with the US National Team in Princeton from 2003 until 2007, where she took up sculling in 2004.
+Julia has coached both sweep and sculling at the Hun School of Princeton, OSU, UCSD, UC Davis, and was selected to attend Pocock's inaugural CoachCon in 2012.
+This is her second summer as Craftsbury's Fleet Manager and her third summer coaching at the Outdoor Center.

 , Coach and Yoga Instructor